 Module 2 Assignment: Annotating and Outlining

-For this assignment, you will write an annotation, using an article of your choosing from this Reading Anthology.
+For this assignment, you will create an annotation of an article.
 Remember, annotating means actively engaging with a text by pausing to reflect, mark up, and add notes as you read.
 Review the page on annotation in this module if you need a refresher.

-STEP 1: First, pick out five passages you find noteworthy and add your thoughts and ideas about each passage, as shown here:
+STEP 2: Then, pick out five passages you find noteworthy and add your thoughts and ideas about each passage, as shown here:

 Passage # Quotation and Location My Comments / Ideas